syedsaqibali/crispy/README.md

 for the user's who are operating long-running programs.

 ## Assumptions/Simplifications I made:
-- All column names (denoted by `${...}`) that are specificed in the configuration file's transforms must match a key in the `input-fields` section and also must match a the field header in the input file.
-That field cannot be omitted from any row of the input (It can be an empty string.
+- All column names that are specificed in the configuration file's transforms (denoted by `${...}`) must match a key in the `input-fields` section and also must match a field header in the input file.
+That field cannot be omitted from any row of the input.
-But the column cannot be omitted altogether)
+(It's value can be an empty string, but the column cannot be omitted altogether)
-- The columns in any row of the input file can not exceed the number of columns in the header
 - Transform strings do not contain `${...}` other than where variable substitution is expected.
 These special characters cannot be escaped.
+- The number of columns in any row of the input file can not exceed the number of columns in that file's header.
+- The input data file and configuration file do not contain malicious code.

 ## Possible Next Steps:
 - Add other input and output classes.